kesh-lang/kesh/examples.md

 #### Prototype delegation

-As a prototype-based language, there are no classes and inheritance, only objects and [delegation](https://en.wikipedia.org/wiki/Delegation_(object-oriented_programming)).
+As a prototype-based language, there are no classes or inheritance, only objects and [delegation](https://en.wikipedia.org/wiki/Delegation_(object-oriented_programming)).

 Delegation is achieved by applying an object (the prototype) to an object literal, similar to how a function is applied to a value.